choraria/pptr-io/.github/README.md

 - api: `https://pptr.io/api/trace?url=https://netflix.com/`
 - source: [trace.js](/api/trace.js)

-View the trace in [timeline-viewer](https://github.com/ChromeDevTools/timeline-viewer): https://chromedevtools.github.io/timeline-viewer/ (drag and drop the `trace.json` file on the browser)
+View the trace in [timeline-viewer](https://github.com/ChromeDevTools/timeline-viewer) — https://chromedevtools.github.io/timeline-viewer/ (drag and drop the `trace.json` file on the browser)

 # contributing

-1. Create a new issue describing what you have in mind.
+1. create a new issue describing what you have in mind.
-    - Challenge / Problem statement
+    - challenge / problem statement
-    - Proposed approach on solution
+    - proposed approach on solution
-2. The repo owner will engage you and help validate the idea
+2. repo owner will engage you and help validate the idea
-3. Once everything is agreed upon, feel free to frok the repo and start building your solution
+3. once everything is agreed upon, feel free to frok the repo and start building your solution
-4. Finally, create a new pull request with the accepted, proposed changes
+4. finally, create a new pull request with the accepted, proposed changes

 # credits